 Cancer risks in the workplace

-It is important to remember that this usually affects only a small number of people in very specific jobs, and these exposures are less of a problem now in the UK.
-This is because the most dangerous chemicals have been banned for several decades, and employers are now legally required to prevent and control exposure to chemicals that may cause cancer.
+Scientists estimate that occupational exposure to health hazards is responsible for nearly 4% of cancer cases in the UK.
+But it’s important to remember that this usually affects only a small number of people in very specific jobs.
+These exposures are much less of a problem in the UK now, because the most dangerous chemicals have been banned for many years, and employers are now legally required to prevent and control exposure to chemicals and other health hazards that may cause cancer.

 But cancer can take many years, or even decades, to develop.
 So some people may have an increased risk of cancer because they used to work with cancer-causing substances before regulations came into force.